Vieux-château de l'Île d'Yeu

 The Vieux-château de l'île d'Yeu ("Old castle of the Isle of Yeu") is a fortification on Île d'Yeu off the French Atlantic coast in the département of Vendée.

 Olivier IV de Clisson, a great builder of castles, undertook the work with the aim of protecting the islanders in the event of foreign invasion.
 The longest of these had been led by the famous English pirate, Robert Knolles, who managed to seize the castle in 1355 and occupied the island for 37 years.
-In 1381, Île d'Yeu was retaken during the reconquest of Poitou by Olivier V de Clisson.
+In 1381, Île d'Yeu was retaken during the reconquest of Poitou by his son, Olivier V de Clisson.